Set up packages for lecture. Don't worry about understanding this code, but

 Looks like you are ready to graduate!

-else: Do something else if the specified condition is False.
+If you want to do something else if the specified condition is False

 capstone = 'finished'